Open Source Risk Models are core to our mission

 - The C++ language and Libraries

-We advocate a toolkit view that uses the best tool for each task.
-For an in-depth list of functionality comparing (at-present) the Python, Julia and R ecosystems take a look at this side-by-side catalog
+We advocate a toolkit view that uses the best tool for each risk management task.
+For an in-depth list of functionality comparing the Python, Julia and R ecosystems please take a look at this side-by-side catalog

 The number and maturity of available libraries is monotonically growing, here is a sampler of the current list (check out the repository for various other projects in alpha stage):